Ask A Librarian

 The Virginia Tidewater Consortium for Higher Education (VTC) serves as the major vehicle for regional cooperation among institutions of higher education and affiliated agencies.
 EVMS students, faculty and staff who want to borrow materials from VTC libraries need to visit the library circulation desk to obtain a VTC card.

-The Cooperative Borrowing Program allows students, faculty and staff at VIVA institutions to borrow materials on-site from any participating library.
+The Cooperative Borrowing Program allows students, faculty and staff at VIVA institutions to access and borrow materials on-site from any participating library.